-Tomaž Svete, born in in Ljubljana / Slovenia.
+Tomaž Svete, composer.
+Born in Ljubljana, Slovenia.
 He studied at the Viennese Academy of Music composition with Friedrich Cerha and conducting with Otmar Suitner; additionally, electro-acoustical music with Dieter Kaufmann.
 He appeared very early as a composer of operas; meanwhile, four operas were already performed, among them the television opera “König Malhus” (1983).
-Contract compositions and premieres in Prague, Czech Republic, Paris / France, Vienna, Austria, Amsterdam / Netherlands, and at the "Biennale" in Zagreb / Croatia witness the approval with which the composer already has met on international level.
+Contract compositions and premieres in Prague, Czech Republic, Paris, Vienna, Austria, Amsterdam, and at the "Biennale" in Zagreb, Croatia witness the approval with which the composer already has met on international level.

 - Vinyl record: Tri pesmi na besedila Gustava Januša (three songs after texts by Gustav Janu), 1986